 sudo ufw enable

-Run the following commands to add the Veeam BR rules
+Run the following commands to add the VBR rules

 sudo ufw allow openssh